You can find more detailed information and what to expect from each subject below.

 Confident, articulate and independent musicians are developed through listening, appraising, performing and composing music in a wide range of musical styles and incorporating elements of music technology.

-Performance is strongly encouraged, with a clear focus on ensemble music making within the class, to hone existing instrumental skills and also develop potential in new ones.
-Thinking critically, students delve into historical context, with comparisons between set works and wider listening.
-Students are given opportunities to develop creatively through a film competition with an original score and student led lessons.
-We have a wide-ranging concert series from tea time concerts to termly large scale concerts, music and dance events, atrium concerts, school productions collaborating with drama and choral evensong sung at St Martin-in-the-Fields.
+Musicianship is a clear focus across the years with lessons based on the Kodaly principles run in Key Stage 3.
+Students are given opportunities to develop creatively through a film competition with an original score and independent compositions in a variety of genres.
+In Key Stage 4 and 5, thinking critically, students delve into historical context, with comparisons between set works and wider listening.
+We have a large number of events every term; large scale concerts, such as our 150th anniversary concert held at the Cadogan Hall to Tea Time concerts, student-led atrium concerts, school productions collaborating with drama, an opera (to be held in 2025) and choral evensong sung at St Martin-in-the-Fields or Ely Cathedral (upcoming in 2025).
 We also enter chamber music competitions and there is a School Musician of the Year competition.
 Our choir goes on a bi-annual international tour.
 As musicians, students hone their creativity through diverse opportunities which promote excellence and leadership.

 • Computing